solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 *"What about the hard stuff like race conditions, complex state machines, and security edge cases?"*

 Well...
 You are not there yet.
-Automate the code writing on the easy tasks you know how to solve first.
-AI performs best when you already know what to do.
-If you know you need to extract this logic as a service and refactor 10 files to use it, let the AI do that.
-You propably whould have made a copy paste error anyway, or left a missleading comment in.
+Start by automating the easy tasks you already know how to solve.
+AI performs best when you can clearly describe the outcome.
+If you know you need to extract logic into a service and refactor 10 files to use it, let the AI do that and save time.
+You probably would have made a copy-paste error anyway, or left a misleading comment in.

-The complex problems are exactly where good prompting matters most.
+But once you've built that foundation, the complex problems are exactly where good prompting shines.
 The AI struggles when you're vague, but if you can enumerate the edge cases, describe the state transitions, or specify the security requirements, it handles them remarkably well.
-Complexity isn't an issue.
-Unclear complexity is.
-AI can solve any complex task but the challenge is breaking down that complexity into clear, actionable steps.
-Again.
-How would you delegate the task for a junior developer?
+Complexity isn't the enemy. *Unclear* complexity is.
+AI can solve any complex task, but the challenge is breaking it down into clear, actionable steps.
+Ask yourself: how would you delegate this task to a junior developer?

 ## Prompting Is a Skill

-This is what "coding" looks like in my workflow nowadays: going back and forth with the AI to refine the plan until it's right.
+Once you get the hang of it, this is what "coding" looks like for me now.
+It's going back and forth with the AI to refine the plan until it's right.
 I get to focus on the big picture and how the pieces fit together.
 In the end, I design better features, improve the codebase through refactoring, and save time because the code writing is automated.

 But getting here wasn't instant.
 At first, I felt like an idiot when nothing worked.
 After my initial attempts, I caught myself thinking "I can code faster by hand than fixing the AI's mistakes."
-It took about two weeks to break even with manual coding, and another few weeks before the new approach truly clicked.
+It took about two weeks to break even with manual coding, and another few weeks before the new approach finally clicked.

 Prompting is a skill just like any other.
 You have to accept a small ego hit and feel dumb for a bit to make progress.
-The hardest part is getting started.
-You don't yet know how to talk to the agent.
+The hardest part is getting started **and keep going.** You don't yet know how to talk to the agent.
 Your prompts will fail.
 You'll redo things.
 A lot.
 But with each mistake, you learn what works and what doesn't.

 **The point comes eventually when you realize you've done a day's worth of work in minutes without the AI making a single mistake.** After that, there's no going back.